AlexandreGranjeon/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

 4. Collect the invalid products found and export them in a separate file

-    - When all products have been read, processed and written into the database, the job collects all the errors found in the file at each steps and writes them back into a separate file of invalid items.
+    - When all products have been read, processed and written into the database, the job collects all the errors found in the file at each step and writes them back into a separate file of invalid items.

 In this cookbook, our use case is to import new products from the following XML file ``products.xml``: